Extra-Chill/.github/profile/README.md

 - **extrachill** - Main theme for all sites

 ### Shared Infrastructure
-- **sunrise.php** - extrachill.link domain mapping to artist.extrachill.com (blog ID 4) with cross-domain authentication
-- **.github/build.sh** - Universal build script symlinked into all plugins and theme
+- **.github/build.sh** - Universal build script symlinked into every production plugin (15 of 16 total) and the theme
 - **CLAUDE.md** - Architectural documentation files in root and individual projects

 ## Technology Stack